 An NDIR CO2 sensor typically consists of several components that work together to measure carbon dioxide concentrations in the most accurate means.
 While the design and components may vary dependent upon the manufacturer, below we highlight the most common components:

 2. Gas Sample Cell: The gas sample cell is a chamber through which the gas to be analyzed (the sample gas) passes.
 It allows the infrared light to interact with the CO2 molecules in the gas.
-The sample cell is typically made of materials that allow the infrared light to pass through without significant absorption.
+The sample cell is typically made of materials that allow the infrared light to pass through without significant absorption and is polished to reflect the maximum amount of IR light.

 3. Optical Filters: Optical filters are used to select specific wavelengths of infrared light that are known to be absorbed by CO2 molecules.
-By using the appropriate filters, the sensor can ensure that only the relevant wavelengths are detected by the detector, enhancing overall measurement accuracy.
+By using the appropriate filters, the sensor can ensure that only the 4.26 micon wavelengths are detected by the detector, enhancing overall measurement accuracy.

 4. Detector: The detector is a crucial component of the NDIR sensor.
 It measures the amount of infrared light that passes through the gas sample after interacting with CO2 molecules.
 The detector's signal provides information about the concentration of CO2 in the sample.